XIMDEX/xcms/INSTALLATION.md

 	unzip develop.zip && rm develop.zip
   	```

-	> You should end with a directory (i.e.: ximdex-develop) containing all the Ximdex files and directories.
+	You should end with a directory (i.e.: ximdex-develop) containing all the Ximdex files and directories.

-	If you **don´t have installed the docker package**, install it using the next command line in a terminal console:
+2. Open a terminal under the directory ximdex-develop, which has been unzipped, and run the command (launch it into the root of this repository, where the file docker-compose.yml is located):
     ```
-	sudo apt-get install docker-compose
+	composer install
     ```

-2. Open a terminal under the directory ximdex-develop, which has been unzipped, and run the command (launch it into the root of this repository, where the file docker-compose.yml is located):
+    This command will download and install all the extensions needed to run propertly the application

+    After this, run this command:
     ```
 	sudo docker-compose up
     ```
-    > That will run the containers for Apache2, PHP, MySQL and Ximdex running on localhost:80 (the directory with ximdex has to be in a shared path for docker)
+    That will run the containers for Apache2, PHP, MySQL and Ximdex running on localhost:80 (the directory with ximdex has to be in a shared path for docker)

+    If you **don´t have installed the docker-composer package**, install it using the next command line in a terminal console:

+	```
+	sudo apt-get install docker-compose
+    ```

 3. From your Chrome, Firefox, Safari or different browser visit http://localhost to end the installation.

-    If you get some errors like these ones in the step one:
+    > If you get some errors like these ones in the step one:

-    > Check permission on directory /conf/, Read and Write are required to install Ximdex
+    Check permission on directory /conf/, Read and Write are required to install Ximdex
     Check permission on directory /data/, Read and Write are required to install Ximdex
     ...

     You need to grant read and write permissions to these directories, which have been placed in our Ximdex installation directory, by this way:
     ```
     sudo chmod -R 777 data
     sudo chmod 777 logs